 Are you a Vim user?
 Do you like to use the hjkl keys to move the cursor in Normal mode, like me?
 If you do, perhaps you’ve experienced the annoyance of forgetting that you are in Insert mode, only to find something like hhhhh or kkkkk appearing on the screen instead of the expected cursor movement.
 I have to admit that this still happens to me, even after many years.
 How can it be avoided?

 Vim experts advise that you should stay in Normal mode most of the time; it should be the default.
 I agree, and I do try to remember to do this.
-Another idea, which I’ve tried in the past, is to make key mappings such as Alt+h and Alt+l in Insert mode to move the cursor.
-Of course, you still have to remember which mode you are in unless you make the same mappings for Normal mode and disale the defaults.
+Another idea, which I’ve tried in the past, is to make key mappings such as Alt+h and Alt+l to move the cursor in both Insert and Normal modes and disable the defaults.
 But then you’ve lost the simplicity of the one-key hjkl which was the main reason to go down this route in the first place.